Court House station: Station layout

 This station is the third deepest station on the Orange and Silver Lines behind L'Enfant Plaza and Rosslyn.
 Its platforms are located approximately 80 ft below street level.
-Similar to most Red Line north of Cleveland Park, Court House contains an upper underpass mezzanine 20 ft below the street level.
+Similar to most Red Line stations north of Cleveland Park, Court House contains an upper underpass mezzanine 20 ft below the street level.
 A long bank of escalators connects the upper mezzanine to the lower mezzanine.
 The platforms are located below the mezzanine.

+A knockout panel exists on the far end of the station vault to allow construction of a second mezzanine and series of exits in the future.

 Court House is one of the few Washington Metro stations outside the Red Line that contain deep-bored, elliptical escalator banks.
 Unlike most Metro stations, Court House station has four exits.